Coast Guard Military Defense Lawyers

 Know Your Rights

-The actions you take while under investigation will directly affect your chances of winning at trial.
+While under investigation, your actions will directly affect your chances of winning at trial.
 Here are three basic rights that you should use:

 You Have the Right to Remain Silent

-If confronted about a possible UCMJ breach, service members have the full right to stay silent.
+Service members have the full right to stay silent if confronted about a possible UCMJ breach.
 Making statements to CGIS or other law enforcement seldom helps and may result in further penalties.
 For example, if your testimony differs from the alleged victim’s, you may be punished for giving a false official statement or perverting the course of justice.
-Cooperating with the police will not stop the military from taking action against you.
+Cooperating with the police will not stop the military from acting against you.
 On the contrary, it will only strengthen the government’s case.

 The Right to Refuse Consent